Common advice: you need a professional headshot now!

 Isn’t it a chicken and egg problem?

 One good thing about student production and no name theaters is that they can’t be too picky about everything.
-Take the best effort amateur headshot for now.
-Those people tend to check out your social media or meet in person if they have any interest, anyway.
-Another good thing about working with those people is that they are helpful.
-It’s always good to know actors who’ve been, in the recent past, where you are, and growing together.
+Take your headshot at home for now.
+Those people tend to check out your social media or meet in person if they are interested, anyway.
+Another good thing is that they are usually helpful.
+It’s always good to know actors who were, in the recent past, where you are and growing together.

 When your resume improved somewhat, it’s time to invest in the best quality headshot to get to the next level.
-You’ll get a lot more value out of your money at that point.
+You’ll get a lot more value out of your money at this point.
 Don’t over stretch an amateur photo, no matter how good it is.
 You’ll need a real headshot before going to casting for real productions.

 Then, you’ll have the experience and the headshot, both of which together make you credible.
 You will be taking out those resume stuffing and adding the real experience in the resume while getting paid.

 Keep in mind